robwalker-codes/granite-db/README.md

 # GraniteDB

-GraniteDB is a compact relational core implemented in Go.
-It focuses on the fundamentals of page-based storage, a tiny SQL surface, and a clean modular design.
-Stage 6 introduces explicit transactions, Read Committed isolation, and a lock manager alongside the existing indexing, constraint, grouping, aggregation, and ordering features.
+GraniteDB is a compact relational database engine written in Go with a cross-platform desktop IDE built on Tauri and React.
+The project is designed to be easy to build locally, explore, and extend.
+This guide introduces the main components, shows how to get them running, and highlights the most important commands for day-to-day work.

-## Quick start
+## Repository layout

+* `engine/` – the Go-based storage engine, planner, and the `granitectl` command-line client.
+* `ide/` – the Tauri desktop IDE that wraps `granitectl` and presents an editor, schema explorer, and result visualisations.
+* `docs/` – reference material for the IDE and JSON payloads.

+## Building the engine

 GraniteDB requires Go 1.21 or newer.